vedasreereddy/SOEN6111-GROUP41/Project Summary.md

 1. InvoiceNo: a unique identifier for each transaction with 28816 records : alphanumeric, categorical
 2. StockCode: a unique identifier for each product with 4632 records : alphanumeric, categorical
-3. Description: a description of each product with 4682 records : alphanumeric, categorical
+3. Description: Description of each product with 4682 records : alphanumeric, categorical
-4. Quantity: the number of each product sold in the transaction  : integer, numerical
+4. Quantity: The number of each product sold in the transaction  : integer, numerical
-5. InvoiceDate: the date and time of the transaction : timestamp, temporal
+5. InvoiceDate: The date and time of the transaction : timestamp, temporal
 6. UnitPrice: the price of each product : float, numerical
 7. CustomerID: a unique identifier for each customer : alphanumeric, categorical
 8. Country: the country where the customer resides : alphanumeric, categorical